 The course for the Diploma in Librarianship is designed to provide university graduates with a basic education in librarianship and some opportunity to specialize.
-Candidates must hold a degree, other than in Librarianship, from this University or other approved university.
+Candidates must hold a degree, other than in Librarianship, from the University of New South Wales or other approved University, and those enrolling in the two School Libraries subjects must also hold a Diploma in Education or a qualification accepted by the Higher Degree Committee of the Board of Vocational Studies as equivalent.
 The University is unable, at this stage, to provide facilities for all eligible applicants, and admission is, therefore, competitive.